isabelkoran/sedstrat-psets-data/README.md

 # sedstrat-psets-data
-Public repository containing data and image files used in problem sets for Spring 2025 Stratigraphy &amp; Earth History at UC Berkeley

 Data and image files used in problem sets for EPS 115: Stratigraphy and Earth History at UC Berkeley in spring 2025.